Jcolejeff/buildCap.site/README.md

-# Build Cap landing
+# BuildCAP landing

 ```
-landing page for the Build Cap platform
+landing page for the BuildCAP platform
 ```

 ## 🚀 Project Structure